bishopandco/dmvc/README.md

 ## Example

 A minimal todo application built with dmvc lives in [examples/todo](./examples/todo).
 It defines a todo model and registers CRUD routes with Hono.
 The example's `package.json` also exposes scripts to create, read, update, and destroy todos, and includes a `docker-compose.yml` for spinning up a local DynamoDB instance.
+See its [README](examples/todo/README.md) for setup instructions.

 ---